Swellies Surf Guide Part 2- The Flood

 I like… nothing really.

-Location: About 300m downstream of Brittania Bridge, in the Main (Bangor) Channel – towards the upstream end of Cribbin Rocks.
+Location: About 300m downstream of Brittania Bridge, in the Main (Bangor) Channel – across from the upstream end of Cribbin Rocks.

 Description: This wave is a little gem.
 A nice, green wave that doesn’t really dump or break.